MakotoE/string-number/readme.md

 But this doesn't mean that `StringNumber` is completely useless.
 Here are some reasons why you might want to use `StringNumber`:

 ```
-// TODO think of a reason out why anyone would use it
+// TODO think of a reason why anyone would want to use it
 ```